Archives for November 2023

 13th November 2023

-The B Word: The Rise of the CMO in the Tech World
+The Rise of the CMO in the Tech World

 Welcome to The B Word, the show that unravels the intricacies of B2B branding.
 Our monthly episodes feature guests from diverse realms, including technology, venture capital, private equity, and more.
 Together, we delve into the essence of branding, its mechanics, and its profound significance in the contemporary business landscape.